-Corporate Governance Percentage of Women on the Board : the number of women on the board as a percentage of total board members.
-40% or higher for DM / 20% or higher for EM SDG 1-17 Net Alignment Score : net alignment score to each SDG, based on the nature of its product and service lines and its operational alignment to the goal Score of 2 or higher on any of the 17 SDGs Science-based Approved Emission Target : evidence of one or more active carbon emissions reduction target/s approved by the Science Based Targets initiative (SBTi) True
+Estimated EU Taxonomy Alignment 7 : revenues derived from products and services addressing environmental objectives, based on the MSCI Sustainable Impact Metrics framework.
+20% or more revenue Corporate Governance Percentage of Women on the Board: 40% or higher the number of women on the board as a percentage of total for DM / 20% or board members. higher for EM SDG 1-17 Net Alignment Score: net alignment score to each Score of 2 or SDG, based on the nature of its product and service lines and higher on any its operational alignment to the goal of the 17 SDGs Science-based Approved Emission Target: evidence of one or more active carbon emissions reduction target/s approved by the Science Based Targets initiative (SBTi) True

-2.3 Security Selection and Weighting
+2.2 Security Selection and Weighting